 Selecting the right argumentative essay topic is not something that can be done overnight.
 It requires a lot of time and research.

-This is the first step to a high-scoring paper and you want to make it count.
-When the topic is strong, you will be more confident while writing the rest of the paper, right from the introduction right till the conclusion.
+This is the first step to a high-scoring paper, and you want to make it count.
+When the topic is strong, you will be more confident while writing the rest of the paper, right from the introduction to the conclusion.

-However, there are instances when you barely have the time to think?
-At such times, you can always reach out to essay writing experts such as Writers Per Hour.
+However, there are instances when you barely have the time to think.
+At such times, you can always reach out to online essay writing service such as Writers Per Hour.